isabella232/OfficeDocs-MicrosoftSearch-pr.pt-BR/MicrosoftSearch/salesforce-connector.md

   > [!div class="mx-imgBorder"]
   > ![Selecione a Política de Token de Atualização chamada "O token de atualização é válido até revogado"](media/salesforce-connector/oauthpolicies.png)

-Agora você pode usar o Centro de Administração [do M365](https://admin.microsoft.com/) para concluir o restante do processo de instalação para o conector Graph usuário.
+Agora você pode usar a [central Administração Microsoft 365 para](https://admin.microsoft.com/) concluir o restante do processo de instalação do conector Graph.

-## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Etapa 1: adicionar um conector Graph no centro de Microsoft 365 de administração
+## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Etapa 1: adicionar um conector Graph no Centro de administração do Microsoft 365

 Siga as instruções [gerais de instalação](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup instructions.-->